Apprenticeships Process

 The Training Hub Apprenticeships Team will review your EOI and contact you if further information is needed.
 We will then start your application, which includes:

 • Email Employer to confirm application has been started and provide useful instructions.
-Candidate will be copied in, and when relevant so will the locality General Practice Education Facilitator (GPEF).
+Candidate will be copied in, and if relevant so will the locality General Practice Education Facilitator (GPEF).

 • Email Education Provider to notify them of a new application.
 Education Provider will then be in touch directly with Employer to provide Education Provider’s instructions.